 A European tour was planned after this well-received performance, but was ultimately cancelled.
 The newly reformulated Guns N' Roses wouldn't play again until much later at 2001, when they returned to Vegas, this time at the Joint.

-Guns N’ Roses Lineup Changes: A Complete Guide (We Think)
+Every Guns N' Roses Lineup Change (We Think)